What Are Product Listing Ads?

-Why Are PLAs Important?
+Why Do PLAs Matter?

 Similar to Google, Bing presents shopping ads prominently in the SERP either at the top of results or to the right-hand side.
 Bing shopping campaigns are also built off of a product data feed and have their own ads manager where campaigns are established.

 The first step to starting with shopping campaigns on Google or Bing requires a well-defined product data feed.
 The feed, generated from your e-commerce platform (Shopify, Magento, Salesforce Commerce Cloud, etc.), contains attributes like product titles, descriptions, images, price points, colors, finishes, materials, genders, product category hierarchy (taxonomy) and manufacturer part numbers.
 These product attributes are necessary to the creation of ads and require proper upkeep.